YoungLiuMIT/CSL_Shanghai_LivingLine_Data_Analysis/README.md

 The codes of visualization part are all in visualization demo, but some can not be send because the data need to be secret

-## Introduction of each file
+## Introduction of each Python file
 City Science Lab Shanghai - LivingLine Project - Data Analysis

+### Wi-Fi AP connection-oriented data analysis
 0812_second version for processing stay point (combine 1 day)
 cleanData to csv for processing clean data to a csv file
-exploreWifiLL for comparing the raw data with the clean data to get the valid macs
-individual xy coordinates for getting the staypoints
 toJSON for processing raw data to a json file

+### User Device-oriented data analysis
+exploreWifiLL for comparing the raw data with the clean data to get the valid macs and the individual connection records in one peoriod individual xy coordinates for getting the staypoints
-to_graph_csv for getting 10 minutes data to visualize
+to_graph_csv for getting 10 minutes data to visualize 0824 interval tree.py for using Interval Tree and Hyperbola to define the accurate location of each individual

 ## Rhino Grasshopper Visualization